clerma/ohhsnap/_booths/2-social-booth.md

           </p>
           <!-- Text -->
           <p class="fs-sm text-white-60 mb-0">
            Receive a report of all your event stats.
-Know the number of guests that came through, captures, shares information, prints, estimated reach, etc...all to calculate your ROI or contact information.
+Know the number of guests that came through, captures, share data, prints, estimated reach, etc...all to calculate your ROI or contact information.
           </p>
           </div>
         </div>